 Each Councillor will be asked to identify his/her training needs against a core set of competencies following which personal development plans will be produced and training will be targeted to meet any skills gaps identified.
 Councillors may be asked to attend various conferences and seminars on specific topics.

-The Member Services Team are always willing to provide help and advice.
+The Democratic Services Team are always willing to provide help and advice.
 Each Councillor will also be given a 'buddy' to help with those first few months.

 The Council works in partnership with many organisations which provide services to the community.
 Councillors are appointed to represent the Council on many of these bodies.